-- No 1:1s, groups only - Staff and children must wear suitable clothing, as should anyone else in the household. - Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms provided by the school to communicate with students - Staff should record, the length, time, date and attendance of any sessions held.
+- Any computers used should be in appropriate areas, for example, not in bedrooms; and the background should be blurred. - The live class should be recorded so that if any issues were to arise, the video can be reviewed. - Live classes should be kept to a reasonable length of time, or the streaming may prevent the family 'getting on' with their day. - Language must be professional and appropriate, including any family members in the background. - Staff must only use platforms provided by the school to communicate with students - Staff should record, the length, time, date and attendance of any sessions held.

-10. Supporting students not in school / college
+10. Supporting learners not in school / college